AIGeneRegulation/Sequencing-Data-Manager/README.md

 ## Project Overview

-SeqManager is a powerful and intuitive bioinformatics file management system designed to help researchers, bioinformaticians, and lab managers efficiently manage large volumes of sequencing data.
+SeqManager is a bioinformatics file management system designed to help researchers, bioinformaticians, and lab managers efficiently manage large volumes of sequencing data.
 The system provides a comprehensive suite of tools to scan, classify, and identify duplicate files, all through a user-friendly web interface.
 By offering a clear overview of storage usage and providing a safe and easy way to delete redundant files, SeqManager helps to reduce storage costs and improve data organization.

 ### Key Features and Capabilities